fluid-project/infusion-docs/src/documents/tutorial-gettingStartedWithInfusion/SetUpYourEnvironment.md

 ---

-## Background ##

-If you haven't already, it might be helpful to read our [Developer Introduction to the Infusion Framework](../to-do/DeveloperIntroductionToInfusionFramework.md) before starting this tutorial.

 ## Set Up Directory Structure ##

 For this tutorial we'll assume this component is being created for your own use, not as a contribution to Infusion.
 If you do want to contribute your component to Infusion, the directory set-up and requirements will be a little different and is explained in [Contributing Code](http://wiki.fluidproject.org/display/fluid/Contributing+Code).